How to get to Seville

 Points of interest

-There are two bus stations in the city.
-The main one is in the Plaza de Armas, and operates daily national and international services.
+There are two bus and coach stations in the city.
+The main one is on Plaza de Armas, with numerous daily national and international services.
 The Prado de San Sebastián bus station operates scheduled regional services.